CDCgov/prime-reportstream/prime-router/docs/how-to-setup-an-apple-silicon-mac.md

 ### Step 4 - Setup Settings and Vault
 To run tests, the settings db and the vault need to be configured.
 The `cleanslate.sh` script has likely failed to populate the settings and vault, so we do this by hand now.
-This step only need to be done once.
+This step only needs to be done once.

 In a new shell with ReportStream running in the first shell, execute these commands.